zq920320/codenvy/docs/README.md

 # Deletes Codenvy's images from your Docker registry
 codenvy rmi

-# Removes CLI logs, configuration and manifest data
-rm -rf ~/.codenvy
 ```

 ## Configuration
 Configuration is done with environment variables.
-Environment variables are stored in `CODENVY_CONFIG/codenvy.env`, a file that is generated during the `codenvy init` phase.
-If you rerun `codenvy init` in the same `CODENVY_CONFIG`, the process will abort unless you pass `--force` or `--pull`.
-You can have multiple `CODENVY_CONFIG` folders in order to keep profiles of configuration.
+Environment variables are stored in `/codenvy/config/codenvy.env`, a file that is generated during the `codenvy init` phase.
+If you rerun `codenvy init` in the same `/codenvy/config`, the process will abort unless you pass `--force` or `--pull`.
+You can have multiple `/codenvy/config` folders in order to keep profiles of configuration.

 Each variable is documented with an explanation and usually commented out.
 If you need to set a variable, uncomment it and configure it with your value.
 You can then run `codenvy config` to apply this configuration to your system.
 Any `codenvy start` will reapply this configuration.

-When Codenvy initializes itself, it creates a `/config` folder in the current directory or uses the value of `CODENVY_CONFIG`.
-It then populates `CODENVY_CONFIG` with puppet configuration templatees specific to the version of Codenvy that you are planning to run.
-While similar, `CODENVY_CONFIG` is different from `CODENVY_INSTANCE/config`, which has instance-specific configuration for a Codenvy installation.
+When Codenvy initializes itself, it either uses the folder you mounted to `/codenvy/config`, or if you only mounted `/codenvy` create a `config` subdirectory of that.
+It then populates `/codenvy/config` with puppet configuration templatees specific for the version you are planning to run. `/codenvy/config` is different from `/codenvy/instance/config`, which has instance-specific configuration that is passed into the containers during Codenvy server boot.

 You can run `codenvy init` to install a new configuration into an empty directory.
 This command uses the `codenvy/init:<version>` Docker container to deliver a version-specific set of puppet templates into the folder.

-If you run `codenvy config`, Codenvy runs puppet to transform your puppet templates into a Codenvy instance configuration, placing the results into `CODENVY_INSTANCE` or if you have not set that then a subdirectory named `/instance`.
-Each time you start Codenvy, we rerun `codenvy config` to make sure that instance configuration files are properly generated and consistent with the configuration you have specified in `CODENVY_CONFIG/codenvy.env`.
+If you run `codenvy config`, Codenvy runs puppet to transform your puppet templates into a Codenvy instance configuration, placing the results into `/codenvy/instance` if you volume mounted that, or into a `instance` subdirectory of the path you mounted to `/codenvy`.
+Each time you start Codenvy, `codenvy config` is run to ensure instance configuration files are properly generated and consistent with the configuration you have specified in `/codenvy/config/codenvy.env`.

-When doing an initialization, if you have `CODENVY_VERSION`, `CODENVY_HOST`, `CODENVY_CONFIG`, or `CODENVY_INSTANCE` set in memory of your shell, then those values will be inserted into your `CODENVY_CONFIG/codenvy.env` template.
-After initialization, you can edit any environment variable in `codenvy.env` and rerun `codenvy config` to update the system.
+When doing an initialization, the version (from the image tag), `CODENVY_HOST`, the host mount of `/codenvy/config`, and the host mount of `/codenvy/instance` are inserted into `/codenvy/config/codenvy.env`.
+After initialization, you can edit `codenvy.env` and rerun `codenvy config` to update the system.

 #### Saving Configuration in Version Control
-Administration teams that want to version control your Codenvy configuration should save `CODENVY_CONFIG/codenvy.env`.
+Administration teams that want to version control your Codenvy configuration should save `/codenvy/config/codenvy.env`.
 This is the only file that should be saved with version control.
-It is not necessary, and even discouraged, to save the other files in the `CODENVY_CONFIG` folder.
+It is not necessary, and even discouraged, to save the other files in the `/codenvy/config` folder.
 If you were to perform a `codenvy upgrade` we may replace these files with templates that are specific to the version that is being upgraded.
 The `codenvy.env` file maintains fidelity between versions and we can generate instance configurations from that.

 The version control sequence would be:
 1. `codenvy init` to get an initial configuration for a particular version.
-2. Edit `CODENVY_CONFIG/codenvy.env` with your environment-specific configuration.
+2. Edit `/codenvy/config/codenvy.env` with your environment-specific configuration.
-3. Save `CODENVY_CONFIG/codenvy.env` to version control.
+3. Save `/codenvy/config/codenvy.env` to version control.
-4. When pulling from version control, copy `CODENVY_CONFIG/codenvy.env` into any configuration folder after initialization.
+4. When pulling from version control, copy `/codenvy/config/codenvy.env` into any configuration folder after initialization.
 5. You can then run `codenvy config` or `codenvy start` and the instance configuration will be generated from this file.

 #### Logs and User Data
-When Codenvy initializes itself, it creates a `/instance` folder in the directory to store logs, user data, the database, and instance-specific configuration.
-Codenvy's containers are started with `host:container` volume bindings to mount this information into and out of the containers that require it.
-You can save the `/instance` folder as a backup for an entire Codenvy instance.
+When Codenvy initializes itself, it stores logs, user data, database data, and instance-specific configuration in the folder mounted to `/codenvy/instance` or an `instance` subfolder of what you mounted to `/codenvy`.

 Codenvy's containers save their logs in the same location:
 ```